Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

     independent review opinions for the second time according to the provisions of Clause 3 of this Article, the time limit shall be extended by a maximum of 03 months.
-2. The doctoral student\'s thesis is sent for review by 02 scientists or experts who are not staff of the training institution, have expertise appropriate to the thesis topic, and meet the standards for independent supervisors specified in Article 5 of this
+2. The doctoral student's thesis is sent for review by 02 scientists or experts who are not staff of the training institution, have expertise appropriate to the thesis topic, and meet the standards for independent supervisors specified in Article 5 of this